Agiwa18/Active-directory-homelab/README.md

 ### 🧑‍💼 Step 7: Add Users with PowerShell

 Steps:

 1.On the Windows Server VM, open Notepad.

+2.then save the Notepad file as users.csv

-        2. then Type the following text to define your user list note yours can be different than mines but the format must be the same
+📌 Note: Your user list may different than mines it just must follow the same format as the one below

+3.Customize the users.csv file with names, usernames, departments, and OUs.

    <img width="1110" height="1100" alt="image" src="https://github.com/user-attachments/assets/3649c329-33a6-4938-8c31-5405d9844f54" />

-4. Download the sample PowerShell script and CSV file from this repository:

-bulk-user-creation.ps1
-3.Customize the users.csv file with names, usernames, departments, and OUs.

-4. Run the PowerShell script as Administrator on your domain controller:
+4. Run the PowerShell script as Administrator on your domain controller: your server vm
-5. Save and run the script in PowerShell as Admin
+5. copy and paste this script into powershell and press enter
 6. Verify users are created under the correct OUs

-📸 Screenshot Example:
-- `screenshots/powershell-bulk-users.png`
----

 ## 🧩 Step 8: Configure Static IP and Join Client to Domain